Associate Degree Nursing – Traditional Option

 - ACT sub-score of 18 in Reading (applicants who took the ACT prior to October 1989 must retake the ACT to obtain the Reading sub-score)

-- A grade point average of 2.5 or higher using the best grade achieved for nursing program of study prerequisite and corequisite courses completed by the admission deadline.
-All other course work will NOT be used to calculate the GPA for admissions.
+- A grade point average of 2.5 or higher using the best grade achieved for the nursing program of study prerequisite and corequisite courses completed by the admission deadline.
+All other coursework will NOT be used to calculate the GPA for admissions.

-- Applicants who have been enrolled in another nursing program must be eligible to return to that program and must provide a letter of good standing from the nursing program attended in order to be considered for admission in the Associate Degree Nursing Program.
+- Applicants who have been enrolled in another RN program (Traditional option) within the last four (4) years must provide a letter of good standing from the nursing program attended in order to be considered for admission.

-- Applicants with two (2) withdrawals or failures from any previous nursing program/course are not eligible for admission to the HCC ADN Program within four (4) years from the date of the last nursing course taken.
+- Applicants with two (2) withdrawals or failures from Hinds’ ADN (Traditional option) or any previously registered nursing (Traditional option) program/course are not eligible for admission within four (4) years from the date of the last nursing course (Traditional option) taken.
+If it has been more than four (4) years from the last nursing course (Traditional option) taken, applicants:

 - A grade point average of 2.5 or higher using the best grade achieved for completed nursing program of study prerequisite and corequisite courses.